Workshop on Writing for Digital Media

 - Writing relevant institutional blogs to target the intended audience

-- Writing to make maximum impact across registers
+- Writing to make maximum impact across different social media platforms (mainly Twitter and Facebook)

-The course will be broken up into two sections: Social Media and Blogging, and will be conducted through a mix of discussions and hands-on exercises.
+The course will be broken up into two sections: Blogging and Social Media, and will be conducted through a mix of discussions and hands-on exercises.
 We will do a critical review of examples taken from existing online content to understand whether the platform was used effectively or not.
 The results of the exercises will be shared in the class and peer-reviewed.

 |0930 – 1030||Introduction to the course, aims and methods, and warm up.|